YU-MITC/moodle-mod_kalmediares/README.md

 Change log of YU Kaltura Media Resource
 ------

-Version 2.0.0R3
+Version 2.1.0

-* fixed some language strings.
+* fixed copyright statements in various files.
+* fixed provider.php, in order to only support formats employed in Moodle 3.5 and laters.
+* fixed renderer.php, in order to support audio players.

 Version 2.0.0R2

-* fixed some statement in mobile.php, and some language strings.
+* fixed some statement in mobile.php, and some language statement.

 Version 2.0.0